Glorifying Christ Through

 Executive Artistic Director, Founder

 Irene Miller graduated with a Theatre and Communications degree from the University of Iowa.
-She is the Executive and Artistic Director for Crystal Sea Drama Company(CSDC).
-She teaches Building a Character, Shakespeare Performance, and Performance and Professional Prep classes and directs two to four shows a year.
+She is the Executive and Artistic Director for Crystal Sea Drama Company.
+She teaches Acting and Stage Movement and Thursday Performance and Professional Prep classes and directs two shows a year.
 She has been acting since she was young and has performed in numerous plays, including The Sound of Music, Arsenic and Old Lace, and The Hallelujah Girls.
-Irene has directed over 50 plays, most recently, The Adventures of Robin Hood, Twelve Angry Jurors, and Alice in Wonderland.
+Irene has directed over 50 plays, most recently, The Adventures of Robin Hood, Christmas Carol, and The Bard.
 She is the mother of nine children and has four grandchildren.
 Irene has over 30 years of homeschooling experience.
 In what little spare time she has, she loves to read, play solitaire, and scrapbook.

 Head Costumer, Founder, Photographer